mmikkel/Reasons-Craft/README.md

 **New: Reasons now works for _all native element types_ (Entries, Assets, Categories, Tags, Users and Global Sets), in Live Preview and all inline element editor modals!**

-**IMPORTANT: Reasons now requires Craft 2.5+.
-Have an older version of Reasons installed? _Don't update_ for older Craft versions, and check out the [legacy branch](https://github.com/mmikkel/Reasons-Craft/tree/legacy).**
+**IMPORTANT: Reasons now requires Craft 2.5 or newer!
+If you're running Craft 2.4 or below, don't attempt to update to or install Reasons 1.x.
+An older version of Reasons supporting Craft 2.4 and 2.3 is available in the [legacy branch](https://github.com/mmikkel/Reasons-Craft/tree/legacy).**

 _Big props to [Benjamin Fleming](https://github.com/benjamminf) for some good ideas that I stole, and helpful chatting on Slack.
 Thanks!_